-4.0 Granting joint tenancies at sign up
+3.0 Granting joint tenancies at sign up

-- 4.1 RHS will grant a joint tenancy to new tenants where the nomination, referral or direct application is made by a couple. - 4.2 We will grant a joint tenancy where both tenants are on the original application at sign up. - 4.3 A joint tenancy may also be granted in the following circumstances: - Where there is only one named application, but two people forming a married couple, cohabiting couple or a civil partnership - We have been recommended to accept from the Local Authority - All other relevant eligibility criteria are met and we have 12 months proof of residence for all parties - 4.3 We will not grant joint tenancies to more than two people or to family members other than spouses, or civil partners, unless exceptional circumstances apply.

-4.4 Both tenants must be present at the sign up of the tenancy for us to grant a joint tenancy.
+- 3.1 We will grant a joint tenancy to new tenants where the nomination, referral or direct application is made by a couple. - We will grant a joint tenancy where both tenants are on the original application at a sign up. - 3.3 A joint tenancy may also be granted in the following circumstances: - Where there is only one named application, but two people forming a married couple, cohabiting couple or a civil partnership - We have been recommended to accept the request, from a Local Authority - All other relevant eligibility criteria are met, and we have 12 months proof of residence for all parties - 3.4 We will not grant joint tenancies to more than two people or to family members other than spouses, or civil partners, unless exceptional circumstances apply. - 3.5 Both tenants must be present at the sign up of the tenancy, for us to grant a joint tenancy.

-5.0 Changing a sole to a joint tenancy
+4.0 Sole to joint tenancy

-- 5.1 We are not obligated to grant a joint tenancy from a sole tenancy.
-We will only normally convert a sole to joint tenancy on the basis of a legal partnership (such as marriage or civil partnership), or when required to, by a Court order. - We will not grant a joint tenancy where the tenant is in rent arrears (except for housing benefit) and has not maintained a payment plan, for a least 12 weeks.
+- 4.1 We are not obligated to grant a joint tenancy from a sole tenancy.
+We will only normally convert a sole to joint tenancy on the basis of a legal partnership (such as marriage or civil partnership), or when required to, by a Court order. - 4.2 We will not grant a joint tenancy where the tenant is in rent arrears (except for housing benefit) and has not maintained a payment plan, for a least 12 weeks.

-6.0 Changing a joint to a sole tenancy
+5.0 Joint to sole tenancy

-- 6.1 In most instances we cannot transfer a tenancy from a joint to sole unless both parties agree and there is a formal Deed of Assignment. - Where only one tenant wants a sole tenancy, such as in a relationship breakdown, we are unable to fulfil this without a Court order. - 6.3 Where a joint tenant dies, the surviving joint tenant will become the sole remaining tenant.
-It must be evidenced they were living in the dwelling, and they will remain living in the dwelling as their only or principal home. - 6.4 Where a joint tenant has served a Notice to Quit (NTQ) relinquishing the tenancy for both tenants, or there is an absent tenant, we may grant the remaining tenant a sole tenancy, where no breaches of tenancy have taken place. - Where a previous RHS tenancy allows for a succession, i.e. an adult child who is resident in the property for the 12 months prior to the sole tenant's death and who occupied the premises as his or her only or principal home, then RHS will grant a new tenancy.
-Where there is more than one adult child resident, as above, then they should agree between them which of them shall be entitled to the new tenancy, or if they cannot agree, each eligible occupant may claim a right and RHS will decide which of them will be granted a new tenancy. - 6.6 An affordability assessment will be carried out to determine financial suitability for the applicant.
+- 5.1 In most instances we cannot transfer a tenancy from a joint to sole unless both parties agree, and there is a formal Deed of Assignment. - 5.2 Where only one tenant wants a sole tenancy, such as in a relationship breakdown, we are unable to fulfil this request without a Court order. - 5.3 Where a joint tenant dies, the surviving joint tenant will become the sole remaining tenant.
+It must be evidenced they were living in the dwelling, and they will remain living in the dwelling, as their only or principal home. - 5.4 Where a joint tenant has served a Notice of Termination relinquishing the tenancy for both tenants, or there is an absent tenant, we may grant the remaining tenant a sole tenancy, where no breaches of tenancy have taken place. - 5.5 Where a previous RHS tenancy allows for a succession, i.e. an adult child who is resident in the property for the 12 months prior to the sole tenant's death and who occupied the premises as his or her only or principal home, then we may grant a new tenancy.
+Where there is more than one adult child resident, as above, then they should agree between them which of them shall be entitled to the new tenancy, or if they cannot agree, each eligible occupant may claim a right and we will decide which of them will be granted a new tenancy. - 5.6 An affordability assessment will be carried out to determine financial suitability for the applicant.

-7.0 Ending a joint tenancy
+6.0 Ending a joint tenancy

-7.1 If one joint tenant leaves, RHS cannot evict the other tenant unless the relevant law has been applied.

-7.2 Either joint tenant can end the tenancy for both tenants by serving a valid NTQ to RHS.
-We will usually inform the other tenant if an NTQ is served, unless this would put the tenant at risk in situations of domestic abuse.
+- 6.1 If one joint tenant leaves, we cannot evict the other tenant, unless the relevant law has been applied. - 6.2 Either joint tenant can end the tenancy for both tenants by serving a valid notice of termination to RHS.
+We will usually inform the other tenant if a notice of termination is served, unless this would put the tenant at risk in situations of domestic abuse.

-8.0 Domestic abuse
+7.0 Domestic Abuse